 If you have any concerns about going over your plan’s monthly error quota, this guide will help you implement strategies to manage your Raygun error quota effectively.

 We recommend implementing the following items to manage your error quota effectively.
-Each item only takes a few minutes:
+Each takes just a few minutes: